bUnit-dev/bUnit/docs/site/docs/verification/semantic-html-comparison.md

 ## Examples

 Let’s look at a few examples where we use the semantic comparison options listed above to modify the comparison.
-In C#-based tests, we have the `MarkupMatches()` methods we can use to perform the semantic comparison of the output from a rendered component.
+In C#-based tests, we have the `MarkupMatches()` methods we can use to perform semantic comparison of the output from a rendered component.
 For example, we may have a component, `<Heading>`, that renders the following markup:

 [!code-razor[Heading.razor](../../../samples/components/Heading.razor)]

-In this case, we want to verify the markup is rendered correctly, using something such as RegEx to verify the `id` attribute (it might be generated) and ignoring the `<small>` element.
+In this case, we want to verify that the markup is rendered correctly, using something such as RegEx to verify the `id` attribute (it might be generated) and ignoring the `<small>` element.
 We can do this like so in C#-based tests with the `MarkupMatches()` method:

 [!code-csharp[SemanticHtmlTest.cs](../../../samples/tests/xunit/SemanticHtmlTest.cs#L16-L29)]